 Except under very specific conditions, HIV stays active and able to cause an infection for only a very short time once it leaves the body.
-Because there’s so much misinformation about the risk of getting HIV through casual contact with infected fluids on surfaces or the air, the states specifically that HIV can’t be transmitted by air or water or by sitting on a toilet.
+Because there’s so much misinformation about the risk of getting HIV through casual contact with infected fluids on surfaces or the air, the

 In fact, except for sharing needles and syringes, there has never been a documented case of a person getting HIV from casual contact with infected fluid on a surface in the environment.